 "Once the meal is over, you will notice that all the guests will leave promptly," the site advises those teaching English abroad.
 "This is contrary to the western custom of lingering over a cup of coffee.
 In fact, most Chinese restaurants will not even serve coffee, so be on your way!"

-Secondly, yes, it's a cultural thing that the Chinese drink tea at a meal but not because we're so rigid that coffee is an absolute "no-no." It's because tea is great as a palate cleanser.
+Secondly, yes, it's a cultural thing that the Chinese drink tea at a meal but not because they're so rigid that coffee is an absolute "no-no." It's because tea is great as a palate cleanser.
 Family-style dinners, where a group orders 5-6 or more dishes and share the food, are the norm in practically all meals.
 To differentiate between the tastes of each dish, we drink tea in between bites or dishes.
 Coffee has a distinctive and strong flavor which does not work to reset one's tastebuds.
-So it's not that we don't like coffee, it's just that by the time we're done with 6 or more dishes, we're too full for the heaviness of coffee, with or without milk.
+So it's not that the Chinese don't like coffee, it's just that by the time they're done with six or more dishes, the desire for coffee is probably the furthest thing from a diner's mind.

 Let us know: Should coffee be served in Chinese restaurants?